Kidnapping of Elizabeth Smart: Literature

 The Smart family published a book, Bringing Elizabeth Home (ISBN 978-0385512145).
-Elizabeth's uncle Tom Smart co-authored a book with Deseret News journalist Lee Benson, titled In Plain Sight: The Startling Truth Behind the Elizabeth Smart Investigation (ISBN 978-1556526213), which criticized the investigation process by the Salt Lake City Police Department, as well as noting the media influences that led to her successful recovery.
+Elizabeth's uncle Tom Smart co-authored a book with Deseret News journalist Lee Benson, titled In Plain Sight, which criticized the investigation process by the Salt Lake City Police Department, as well as noting the media influences that led to her successful recovery.

 Film depictions

 The kidnapping was depicted in the 2003 television film The Elizabeth Smart Story, which was directed by Bobby Roth, and based on the book Bringing Elizabeth Home.
 It starred Amber Marshall as Elizabeth Smart, Dylan Baker and Lindsay Frost as her parents, and Tom Everett as Brian David Mitchell.
 It was nominated for three Young Artist Awards in 2004.
 The film first aired on CBS on November 9, 2003, eight months after Elizabeth was found.

 In 2017 on the 15th anniversary of her abduction, Lifetime aired the made-for-TV film titled I Am Elizabeth Smart, narrated and produced by Smart, which tells the story of her kidnapping from her own perspective.
 The film starred Alana Boden as Elizabeth Smart, Skeet Ulrich as Brian David Mitchell, and Deirdre Lovejoy as Wanda Ileen Barzee.
 Also airing in 2017 was Elizabeth Smart: Autobiography from Biography, a two-hour telefilm.